 Do not spend your time and energy focusing on calorie counting or trying to determine how many grams of fat, sugar, protein or carbs are in my foods.
 Instead keep it simple by eating foods provided in abundance by mother nature.
 Eat a high raw plant based nutrition and everything else in moderation and life will be beautiful!

 Q: Rejuvenista sells many organic market items and wholesome prepared foods.
 I’m assuming you must be vegetarian, vegan or raw foodists’?

-A: I, (Jo Anna) am not but some of our staff are vegan or vegetarian.
+A: I, (Jo Anna) am not but some of our past staff are vegan or vegetarian.
 I always tell folks “been there done that”.
 I was a vegetarian for five years, a vegan for two years and went raw for a few months while living in California and Puerto Rico.

 Based on my experience with these three eating styles and other eating styles (pescatarian, fruitarian, lacto-ovo, omnivore, flexitarian, etc.), I have concluded that one should not have to belong or subscribe to food categories or labels to be healthy.